McNepp/QApplicationContext/README.md

       void valueChanged();
     };

-Given the above component, here is the minimal code for creating a QApplicationContext which exposes such a RestPropFetcher:
+Given the above component, the invocation of the constructor would look like this:

+    RestPropFetcher* fetcher = new RestPropFetcher{ QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}, new QNetworkAccessManager};

+When using a QApplicationContext, you can translate this constructor-call directly into an invocation of `mcnepp::qtdi::QApplicationContext::registerService()`.

+We will soon see why this direct translation is usually not a good idea, but just for the record, this is what it looks like:

     using namespace mcnepp::qtdi;

+    QApplicationContext* context = new StandardApplicationContext; // 1

+    context -> registerService<RestPropFetcher>("hamburgWeather", QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}, new QNetworkAccessManager); // 2

+    context -> publish(); // 3

+1. Creates a `mcnepp::qtdi::StandardApplicationContext` on the heap.
+Note that we assign it to a pointer of the interface `mcnepp::qtdi::QApplicationContext`.
+This avoids accidental use of non-public API.
+2. Registers a RestPropFetcher with the context.
+The first argument is the name that this service shall have in the QApplicationContext.
+   The next two arguments (the URL and the pointer to the `QNetworkAccessManager`) will be stored with the registration.
+They will be passed on to the constructor when the service is published.
+3. The context is published.
+It will instantiate a RestPropFetcher and pass the two arguments to the constructor.

+The above code has an obvious flaw: The `QNetworkAccessManager` is created outside the QApplicationContext.
+It will not be managed by the Context.
+Should another service need a `QNetworkAccessManager`, you would have to create another instance.

+We fix this by not providing the pointer to the `QNetworkAccessManager`, but instead using a kind of "placeholder" for it.
+This placeholder is the class-template `mcnepp::qtdi::Dependency`.
+We create Dependencies by using one of the functions mcnepp::qtdi::inject(), mcnepp::qtdi::injectIfPresent() or mcnepp::qtdi::inject().

+You can think of `inject` as a request to the QApplicationContext: *If a service of this type has been registered, please provide it here!*.

+By leveraging `inject()`, our code becomes this:

+    using namespace mcnepp::qtdi;

-    QApplicationContext* context = new StandardQApplicationContext; // 1
+    QApplicationContext* context = new StandardApplicationContext; // 1

     context -> registerService<QNetworkAccessManager>(); // 2
-    context -> registerService<RestPropFetcher>("hamburgWeather", service_config{}, QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}, Dependency<QNetworkAccessManager>{}); // 3
+    context -> registerService<RestPropFetcher>("hamburgWeather", QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}, inject<QNetworkAccessManager>()); // 3

     context -> publish(); // 4

-1. Creates a StandardQApplicationContext on the heap.
-Note that we assign it to a pointer of the interface QApplicationContext.
-This avoids accidental use of non-public API.
+1. Creates a StandardApplicationContext on the heap.
 2. Registers a QNetworkAccessManager with the context.
 We are supplying no parameters here, so the component will get an auto-generated name!
 3. Registers a RestPropFetcher with the context.
-Its constructor requires two arguments: the first one being the URL, and the second one being a "placeholder" for the dependencency (a `QNetworkAccessManager*`).
-   Everything else is taken care of automatically.
-We assign the name "hamburgWeather" to this service.
+Again, we assgn it the name "hamburgWeather".
+   And again, we pass the first constructor-argument (the URL) directly.
+However, for the second argument, we use `inject<QNetworkAccessManager>()`.
 4. The context is published.
-It will instantiate a QNetworkAccessManager first, then a RestPropFetcher, injecting the QNetworkAccessManager.
+It will instantiate a QNetworkAccessManager first, then a RestPropFetcher, injecting the QNetworkAccessManager into its constructor.

 ## Externalized Configuration